 Repair damaged documents if possible.
 Torn pages tend to cause paper jams and come out of the scanner in even worse condition.
 Any ripped document should be carefully taped, or possibly scanned via a laser scanner if the paper is too delicate.

 Assess documents for quality.
 Flag any documents that will need special handling to create a clear electronic file.
 Ideally, your electronic DMS is capable of searching for characters in scanned documents so that you can perform full-text searches.
 To make optimal character recognition possible, uploaded documents need to have good image quality.

 Separate documents by size, shape, color vs. black ink, and other characteristics to consider while scanning.
 Missing information because edges are clipped off can cause problems later.
 So can scanning documents grayscale when color was needed to distinguish between areas on a chart or image.
 This organization step helps maintain optimum utility of the documents when you transition between systems.

-How many hours of labor you need to prepare and scan the documents in your case depends on a number of factors.
+How many hours of labor you need to prepare and scan the documents in your case depends on a number of factors, and whether you use CLM software.
 Hopefully, preparing documents will help employees develop a more precise estimate of how long it will take before all files in a category are available in your electronic DMS.

 The Buyer's Guide to Contract Management Software

 Quickly identify solutions to your specific contract management challenges.